 Colleen: Correct.
 And what that really does for you is, a lot of people who are looking at their portfolio trying to figure out how to meet their income needs.
-If they only focus on the income, they might change their portfolio to overweight dividend paying stocks or high-yield bonds and maybe give up some diversification and increase the risk on the portfolio.
-In their fear of not spending from principal, they can actually make changes to their portfolio that could put their principal at higher risk than simply spending from it.
+If they only focus on the income, they might change their portfolio to overweight dividend-paying stocks or high-yield bonds and maybe give up some diversification and increase the risk on the portfolio.
+In their fear of not spending from the principal, they can actually make changes to their portfolio that could put their principal at higher risk than simply spending from it.

 Rob: So for the total return approach, you really have to have a significant portion of your assets in stocks?

 Colleen: Well, we would say a balanced portfolio, so at least 50 percent in stocks.
-For a younger retiree with a longer time horizon—let’s say a 20 to 40 year time horizon, 50 percent stock allocation could be very reasonable.
+For a younger retiree with a longer time horizon—let’s say a 20 to 40-year time horizon, 50 percent stock allocation could be very reasonable.

 Rob: Okay, so the thought is, you’re more aggressive early in life in your 20s, 30s, 40s.
 Then as you get closer and closer to retirement, you tend to put more in bonds and less in equities.
-But you’re thinking that a balanced approach— again, it’s going to vary from person-to-person, I know there’s no one ‘right answer’ – but you think a 50/50 split between stocks and bonds is a good rule of thumb or starting point for those in retirement?
+But you’re thinking that a balanced approach— again, it’s going to vary from person to person, I know there’s no one ‘right answer’ – but you think a 50/50 split between stocks and bonds is a good rule of thumb or starting point for those in retirement?